kojuba/Docs/Social_Network_Heatmap.md

 	Where are those people located?

 AUTHORITY NETWORK
-    This visualization is useful when analyzing the LEADERS.
+    This visualization is great for analyzing the LEADERS of a company.
     Displays the links between people where there is a strong authority relationship.
     This requires high proximity between people AND a major difference in authority.
     These are the estimated direct-reporting relationships.